cameronneylon/barcelona-declaration-website/content/resources.md

 ### We support

-Images for adapation for supporters of the Barcelona Declaration
+Images for adapation by supporters of the Barcelona Declaration

 {{< rawhtml >}}
 <table>